vaishavs/Functional-Programming-CPP/03_Std_HOFs/01_intro.md

 The namespace alias ```std::views``` is provided as a shorthand for ```std::ranges::views```.
 A view is a lightweight range that works on a container without making internal data copies, unlike a range.
 A view provides a "window" into an existing range via reference semantics, i.e., it is:
 * memory efficient - it does not copy of the elements of the container it works on
 * mutable - modifications to the underlying container are reflected in the view and vice-versa.

+The view adapters are defined under ```std::views```, such as ```std::views::filter``` and ```std::views::transform``` for instance, and don’t immediately process data.
+Instead, they create a view — a lightweight object that does not own or copy data from the container it works on, but just defines how elements should be seen.
+This allows for lazy evaluation, where the operations are defined immediately but logic is only executed when we actually iterate over the final result.
+For more on lazy evaluation in C++, read "Functional Programming in C++" by Ivan Cukic or "Learning C++ Functional Programming" by Wisnu Anggoro.

 Custom views can also be created by inheriting from ```std::ranges::view_interface```.